danielc123/weather-display/README.rst

         $ sudo vi /etc/rc.local"

     Just before the last line, which says "exit 0", add the following to lines.
-        $ cd /home/pi/Weather  #if code downloded from instructables otherwise use $ cd /home/pi/weather-display-master
+        $ cd /home/pi/Weather  #if the code was downloded from instructables

+        otherwise use $ cd /home/pi/weather-display-master #if the code was downloaded from this repository

         $ sudo python weather.py &> err.log